FluidNumerics/SELF/README.md

 SELF is licensed for use under the [Anti-Capitalist Software License](./LICENSE).
 For other licensure, reach out to support@fluidnumerics.com.

+## Support this project
+SELF is open-source made freely available to the public.
+Fluid Numerics is a nano-business (less than 5 people) that is funded solely through service engagements with customers; we are not funded by venture capital in any way.
+Developing SELF and the associated documentation and delivering live coding sessions and tutorials all require time & labor as well as compute resources.

+If you value this repository and the activities of the SELF developers, you can [support the continued development and maintenance SELF on Open Collective](https://opencollective.com/higher-order-methods/projects/fluid-self), where we transparently share our operational budget and expenses for this project.
+Through the [Higher Order Methods collective](https://opencollective.com/higher-order-methods) you can support a variety of activities all focused on providing publicly accessible tools and training for using spectral element methods for physical modeling.

 ## About
 SELF is an object-oriented Fortran library that support the implementation of Spectral Element Methods for solving partial differential equations.